-Being environmentally friendly and saving the planet for the future generations is undoubtedly crucial today, which is why there’s such a heavy emphasis on recycling, waste processing and material recovery.
+Being environmentally friendly and saving the planet for future generations is undoubtedly crucial today, which is why there’s such a heavy emphasis on recycling, waste processing and material recovery.
 Specific equipment is required in any MRF (Material Recovery Facility), such as conveyor systems, forklifts, loaders, screens, balers, etc.

 Other than sorting and separating systems, most machinery can be bought or rented within a short timeframe, as can labor.
 However, it can be difficult to rent a baler on an “as-needed” basis.
-Breakdowns can lead to long delays and extensive downtime, which is why it’s important to ensure that balers are installed, operated and maintained properly!
+Breakdowns can lead to long delays and extensive downtime, which is why it’s important to ensure that balers are installed, operated, and maintained properly!